elliebuilds/techdegree-project-1/README.md

 Additionally, a new quote and background color will automatically load every 25 seconds.

+## Contact

 Thanks for checking out my project!

+For questions, comments, or bug reports, please feel free to email me at elise.mathews@outlook.com

 Ellie

-P.S.
-For questions, comments, or bug reports, please feel free to email me at elise.mathews@outlook.com.

-Notes:
+## Notes

+My first project for the Full Stack JavaScript Team Treehouse Techdegree

-Started in December 2019, finished in January 2020 Aiming for score of 'Exceeds Expectations'
+Started in December 2019, finished in January 2020

+Aiming for score of 'Exceeds Expectations'